- AJ Products UK

 Choosing the Right Furniture

 Selecting appropriate furniture is crucial for comfort and functionality.
 Depending on the room's purpose, you might need comfortable, upholstered conference chairs for long meetings or simpler, stackable chairs for versatility.
 Sometimes a combination of both works best.
+Ergonomic chairs are especially important as they provide added comfort and reduce physical strain, helping attendees stay focused during extended sessions.

 Optimising Acoustics

 Acoustics can make or break a meeting.
 Poor sound quality leads to distraction and fatigue, especially in larger rooms.
-Adding textiles such as curtains and carpets can soften the acoustics and absorb echo while chairs with fabric upholstery can help reduce noise.
+Adding textiles such as curtains and carpets can soften the acoustics and absorb echo, while chairs with fabric upholstery can help reduce noise.

 For rooms with persistent sound challenges, consider installing dedicated acoustic panels or ceiling baffles for more effective noise control.